dask/dask-ml/docs/source/hyper-parameter-search.rst

 ======================

-*Tools to perform hyperparameter optimizaiton of Scikit-Learn API-compatible models using Dask, and to scale hyperparameter optimization to either* **larger data** *or* **more computational power.**
+*Tools to perform hyperparameter optimizaiton of Scikit-Learn API-compatible models using Dask, and to scale hyperparameter optimization to* **larger data and/or larger searches.**

 Hyperparameter searches are a required process in machine learning.
 Briefly, these searches require finding optimal values for a model that can not be found with the data.
 For more detail, see "`Tuning the hyper-parameters of an estimator <https://scikit-learn.org/stable/modules/grid_search.html>`_."

-These searches often take weeks or months to complete, typically when searching for great performance or with massive datasets.
+These searches can take an ample time (days or weeks), typically when searching for great performance or with massive datasets.
 This is common when preparing for production or a paper publication.
-These issues will be clarified in the following section:
+The following section clarifies the issues that can occur:

-* ":ref:`hyperparameter.scaling`" will mention problems often seen in hyperparameter optimization searches, and tools to get around these issues.
+* ":ref:`hyperparameter.scaling`" mentions problems that often occur in hyperparameter optimization searches.

-Then, some tooling will be mentioned to circumvent the issues mentioned, and expanded on in the following sections:
+Tools that address these problems are expanded upon in these sections:

-1. ":ref:`hyperparameter.drop-in`" will mention classes that are drop-in replacements for Scikit-learn but work nicely with Dask objects.
+1. ":ref:`hyperparameter.drop-in`" details classes that are drop-in replacements for Scikit-learn but work nicely with Dask objects.
-2. ":ref:`hyperparameter.incremental`" will mention classes that work well with large datasets.
+2. ":ref:`hyperparameter.incremental`" details classes that work well with large datasets.
-3. ":ref:`hyperparameter.adaptive`" will mention classes that avoid extra computation and find high-performing hyperparameters more quickly.
+3. ":ref:`hyperparameter.adaptive`" details classes that avoid extra computation and find high-performing hyperparameters more quickly.

 .. _hyperparameter.scaling: